wealth42/nick-fury/Html&CSS self made/README.md

 ### Instructions
 * download the files on your device
 * open/run the index.html file
-* vola, see the magic
+* voila, see the magic